Are you a hospice nurse who is looking for a change of scenery or the opportunity to travel?

 - Making a lasting impact and being remembered forever by your patient’s family and friends

 Because there isn’t a focus on treating or curing a hospice patient, other elements of nursing care can come into focus.

 Cons of Being a Hospice Travel Nurse

 Because being a hospice travel nurse also comes with emotional challenges, being strong and passionate about the field is vital — and these emotional challenges can be one of the cons of the job.

-Although you’ll be dealing with death regularly, the good-byes don’t necessarily get easier.
+Although you’ll be dealing with death regularly, the farewells don’t necessarily get easier.

-Another one of the cons of being a hospice travel nurse is the ethical issues that hospice nurses often face while on the job.
+Another one of the cons of being a hospice nurse is the ethical issues that they often face while on hospice travel nursing assignments.

 Although something might be best for the patient in terms of medical care, that care could go against the patient’s ethical code.